theSTremblay/Reddit_Comment_Scraper_To_Csv/README.md

 The art0.csv is supposed to be an example of the format you can expect with this code.

-If this repo helps you please drop a star, I'm a college student looking for internships :)
+If this repo helps you consider dropping a star, I'm a college student looking for internships :)

  **The Dependencies are:**